Kong/docs.konghq.com/app/konnect/dev-portal/applications/enable-app-reg.md

 These plugins run inside the data plane to support application registration for the API product version and are managed by
 {{site.konnect_saas}}.

-Enabling application registration is specific to the [geographic region](/konnect/regions).
+Enabling application registration is specific to the [geographic region](/konnect/geo).
-You must enable application registration in each region that you want to allow developers to register with.
+You must enable application registration in each geo that you want to allow developers to register with.
-Each region has their own API keys and specifications for application registration in their respective region.
+Each geo has their own API keys and specifications for application registration in their respective geo.

 ## Support for any control plane